BeyondStepsRL/Adaptive-Diffusion-Terrain/README.md

 python3 auto_train.py
 ```
 Notes:
-1. Terrain context will auto-save as json file.
+- Terrain context will auto-save as json file.
-2. Teacher: specify the file to load the checkpoint, o.w. it will train from 0.
+- Teacher: specify the file to load the checkpoint, o.w. it will train from 0.
-3. Student: it will auto-find the json, or the user will specify json path. o.w. the program returns 1.
+- Student: it will auto-find the json, or the user will specify json path. o.w. the program returns 1.
-4. We use a single RTX 4090 with 24GB RAM.
+- We use a single RTX 4090 with 24GB RAM.
 For smaller RAM, we suggest lower num_agents_per_terrain and num_agents_per_terrain_distill in cfg/base_config.
    The number can be estimated roughly as YOUR_RAM * 4.
-5. If you don't want privileged knowledge and save training time and RAM, set all use_globalmap to False.
+- If you don't want privileged knowledge and save training time and RAM, set all use_globalmap to False.
-0. We plan to release the ROS code soon.
-However, trained checkpoints will be planned right after the submission of our next work.

 ### Miscell
-Feel free to email us at youwyu@iu.edu to plan Zoom concerning brainstorms.
+Please consider cite our work if it helps your sim-to-real training.
 ```
+@inproceedings{
+yu2025adept,
+   title={\href{https://openreview.net/forum?id=tdgQT1SynU}{{ADEPT}: Adaptive Diffusion Environment for Policy Transfer Sim-to-Real}}, author={Youwei Yu and Junhong Xu and Lantao Liu}, booktitle={RSS 2025 Workshop on Resilient Off-road Autonomous Robotics}, year={2025}
+}

 @inproceedings{
    yu2024adaptive,
    title={\href{https://openreview.net/forum?id=xYleTh2QhS}{Adaptive Diffusion Terrain Generator for Autonomous Uneven Terrain Navigation}},